 Podcasts are another excellent way to hear how Greek is really spoken.
 The focus is on audio, so you can hear correct pronunciation.
 You can also go hands-free and listen at any time.
 Some podcasts focus on teaching specifics of the language, while others present content completely in Greek, but geared toward language learners.
 GreekPod101, WeeGreek, and Learn Greek with LinguaBoost are all podcasts that have hundreds of episodes available.

 GreekPod101 is both an app and online platform that features hundreds of Greek podcast lessons that teach the Greek language and culture.
 Each lesson has extensive lesson notes with a transcript of the audio.
 There are 5 levels that go from absolute beginner to advanced, so you can find something for you no matter what your level is.
-You can try GreekPod101 for free for 7 days, or read more about the parent company, Innovative Language, in this review.
+You can try GreekPod101 for free for 7 days, or read more about it in this review.

 The WeeGreek podcast has news and short stories in slow Greek.
 There are two levels so you can choose if you are a beginner or more advanced.
 The podcasts are around 15 minutes long and are in Greek with English translations.
 You can listen to all of the episodes for free, or support Alcibiades (the podcast creator) on Patreon and receive transcripts, audio files, vocabulary lists, quizzes, and more.